greenm01/ec4x/docs/ec4x_specs.md

 Starbases act as the primary defense if a hostile fleet aims to blockade, bombard, invade, or blitz a colony.
 They form a combined Task Force as per Section 5.2.

-Fleets with orders to guard the Starbase (Fleet Orders 04) or to guard the planet (Fleet Orders 05) also join the Task Force.
+Fleets with orders to guard the Starbase (Fleet Orders 04) also join the Task Force.

 Combat will proceed in a similar fashion to Section 5.3, with the following restrictions: